Fourteen century castle/ fortress, used by Romanian, Austrian and Hungarian princes as defense stronghold against the Ottomans.

 “Here is where the tortured and eternally inconsolable wife of Michael the Brave suffered all the humiliations and threats for demanding justice for her people”

-After Transylvania fell under Austrian rule, the castle was turned into a military fortification and jail.
+After Transylvania fell under Austrian rule, the castle became a military fortification and prison.